oyegunmen/JanFlight/docs/content/basics.md

 ### Failsafe

-**Always configure a failsafe.** If the RC link drops (you flew out of range, battery died in the transmitter, interference), the drone must know what to do:
+**Always configure a failsafe.** If the RC link drops (you flew out of range or battery died in the transmitter or radio interference), the drone must know what to do:

 | Failsafe Mode | Behavior | Best For |
 |--------------|---------|---------|